-What is the Elliott Wave Theory and How to Apply it in Forex Trading
+What is the Elliott Wave Theory and How do I apply it in Forex Trading?

 Trading Forex is a great activity, as it can supply you with a lot of freedom in your life.
 This is why trading has become so popular.
 Most Forex traders are in fact day traders, and as a rule, they usually apply technical analysis to their trading, in order to understand how to trade Forex better.
 For this reason, many Forex traders are interested in technical analysis and the tools available for its improvement.